Great Lakes Program

 Fiscal Year 2018 In 2018, GLNPO issued non-competitive grants to States, Tribes, and local governments for Lakewide Action and Management Plan and Remedial Action Plan activities, including state capacity, Area of Concern restoration, and projects targeting Harmful Algal Blooms and coastal wetland restoration.
 Specific project information can be found at https://www.glri.us/projects.
 Information on accomplishments can be found at https://www.glri.us/results and is included in an annual Report to Congress and the President available from: https://www.glri.us/documents.

-Fiscal Year 2019 In 2019, GLNPO issued non-competitive grants to States, Tribes, and local governments for Lakewide Action and Management Plan and Remedial Action Plan activities, including state capacity and Area of Concern restoration.
-GLNPO also issued competitive opportunities addressing nutrients and runoff to the Great Lakes.
+Fiscal Year 2022 In 2022, GLNPO issued non-competitive grants to States, Tribes, and local governments for Lakewide Action and Management Plan and Remedial Action Plan activities, including state capacity and Area of Concern restoration.
+GLNPO also issued competitive grants addressing nonpoint source pollution to the Great Lakes and its tributaries.
+Details on projects funded and accomplishments achieved by this program are available via GLRI.us.

 Authorization